 to oppose every effort to assure the long term survival

 Censoring Science: Inside the political attack on Dr. James Hansen and the Truth of Global Warming.
 Mark Bowen.

 Jared Diamond: The Evolution of Religion (Video about 88 minutes.)

 Medieval religion usually accompanied initiatives for empire, it is one of the major causes of war, or at least it is a pretext.
 It is often sexist, racist, and brutal.
 It relies on early childhood indoctrination to convince people of unbelievable things.
-As many people would like to believe, it is a way to deny death and to offer great rewards to those going to war.
+As many people would like to believe, it is a way to deny death and to offer great rewards in the after-life to those going to war.
 That can be comforting at a funeral, but it is yet another gross misconception.